 This timely book explores how various feminist perspectives fruitfully explain women’s experience of educational leadership, drawing on a contemporary conceptualisation of fourth-wave feminism that is intersectional and inclusive.

-The book asks which and whose feminist theory is used to explain gender and feminism in educational leadership management and administration (ELMA): the scholar’s, the research participant’s or a combination of both in the co-construction of knowledge from an intersectional feminist perspective.
-It conceptualizes intersectional and inclusive feminist perspectives on educational leadership, theorizing research through a Black British feminist perspective, a gender and Islamic perspective and a queer theory perspective, depending on the self-identification of participants.
+The book asks which and whose feminist theory is used to explain gender and feminism in educational leadership, management and administration (ELMA): the scholar’s, the research participant’s or a combination of the two in the co-construction of knowledge from an intersectional feminist perspective.
+It conceptualises intersectional and inclusive feminist perspectives on educational leadership, theorising research through a Black British feminist perspective, a gender and Islamic perspective and a queer theory perspective, depending on the self-identification of participants.
 It explores digital feminism and men’s pro-feminism.
-The book identifies feminist leadership praxis as a focus for future research, and explores how leaders can draw on funds of knowledge, identity and cultural wealth and lead and educate diverse populations of students.
+The book identifies feminist leadership praxis as a focus for future research and explores how leaders can draw on funds of knowledge, identity cultural wealth and lead and educate diverse populations of students.

 Table of Contents

 Part 1: Mapping feminist perspectives in Educational Leadership Management and Administration (ELMA)

 2 Feminist theory and educational leadership: a review of selected literature

 Part 2: Using feminist theories in ELMA research

 3 Intersectionality and Black British feminism